Graduate application tips

 - Write your responses against our Band 3 work level standards.
-This document outlines, in detail, the information that is appropriate in your selection criteria responses.
+This document outlines, in detail, the information that is appropriate in your application.

-- Try to avoid using bullet points (dot points) in your selection criteria responses.
+- Try to avoid using bullet points (dot points) in your application.
 Often when candidates use bullets the content would be better placed in their CV.
 Think about whether you really need a list, or perhaps it might be more articulate to fully express the information in sentence form.

-- Ensure that you use as many of the 350 word allowance per criterion as you can, without exceeding this limit.
+- Ensure that you use as much of the word allowance as you can, without exceeding this limit.
 This is the only opportunity that you have to explain why you are the best person for the role, so make every word count towards that goal.